jameshughes89/cs102/src/site/topics/searching/searching.rst

 Searching
 *********

-* For the purposes of this course, searching is looking for a specified *thing* in *some collection* to know if it exists within the collection
+* For the purposes of this topic, searching is the process of looking for a specified *thing* in *some collection* to know if it exists within the collection
 * For example, does a given number exist within an array of numbers?

-    * This version of the problem will be used here

 * To write an algorithm to solve this problem, all that's needed is something that says if it's there or not